mehmetpektass/Drum-Kit/README.md

-# Drum-Kit
+# Drum Kit 🥁
-The Drum Kit is a web app for playing drum sounds.
-Users trigger sounds by clicking buttons or pressing keys.

-FEATURES:

-Clicking on drum buttons produces drum sounds.
-Pressing keyboard keys triggers the associated drum sounds.
-Each drum sound corresponds to a different button or key.

-TECHNOLOGIES USED:

-HTML-
-CSS-
-JavaScript

-INSRUCTION:

-To use the Drum Kit, follow these steps:
+## Description

+This project is a virtual drum kit that allows users to play different drum sounds by either clicking on the drum pads or pressing corresponding keys on the keyboard.
+It is built using HTML, CSS, and JavaScript.

+## Installation and Usage

+1. Clone this repository to your local machine:
+2. Navigate to the project directory.
-Open the "index.html" file in your web browser.
+3. Open the index.html file in your web browser.

+## Usage
-Click on the drum buttons displayed on the screen to hear drum sounds.
+- Clicking on Drum Pads: Click on the drum pads displayed on the screen to play different drum sounds.
-Alternatively, press the following keys on your keyboard to trigger the corresponding drum sounds:
+- Keyboard Input: Alternatively, you can press the corresponding keys on your keyboard to trigger the drum sounds.
-'w': tom-1 /
-'a': tom-2 /
-'s': tom-3 /
-'d': tom-4 /
-'j': snare /
-'k': crash /
-'l': kick-bass
+Drum Key Mapping:

+- w: Tom-1
+- a: Tom-2
+- s: Tom-3
+- d: Tom-4
+- j: Snare
+- k: Crash
+- l: Kick Bass

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.🚀